equinor/flowify-documentation/docs/bricks.md

 ![Input parameter](./assets/bricks/url.PNG)

 #### Setting output parameter
+Add an output on the left-hand pane and choose the correct `Type`.
+Use `Parameter_array` if you would like to utilize the [parallelized Map component](./map.md) feature, otherwise use `Parameter`.
+When using `Parameter_array`, Flowify will try to parse the output as array.
+The content of the output file is expected to be `[1, 2, 3]`.
+[More details](map.md).

+`Mediatype` is only for annotation purpose.

 The container saves the GET response under `/tmp/files/output.json`.
-We will need to define an output on the left pane and mapped it to results on the right pane.
+We will need to define an output on the left-hand pane and mapped it to results on the right-hand pane.
 Flowify/Argo Workflows will extract values from the file and passes to the next component as input.

 ![Output](./assets/bricks/result.PNG)

 #### Overview